Matrix Decomposition and Applications: Eigenvalue Decomposition

 \section{Eigenvalue Decomposition}

-A square matrix $\bA$ with linearly independent eigenvectors can be factored as $\bA = \bX\bLambda\bX^{-1}$ where $\bX$ and $\bX^{-1}$ are nonsingular so that they define a system transformation intrinsically. $\bA\bu = \bX\bLambda\bX^{-1}\bu$ firstly transfers $\bu$ into the system defined by $\bX^{-1}$.
-Let's call this system the \textbf{eigen coordinate system}. $\bLambda$ is to stretch each component of the vector in the eigen system by the length of the eigenvalue.
-And then $\bX$ helps to transfer the resulting vector back to the Cartesian coordinate system.
-A demonstration of how the eigenvalue decomposition transforms between coordinate systems is shown in Figure~\ref{fig:eigen-rotate} where $\bv_1, \bv_2$ are two linearly independent eigenvectors of $\bA$ such that they form a basis for $\real^2$.
+A square matrix $\bA\in\real^{n\times n}$ with linearly independent eigenvectors can be factored as $\bA = \bX\bLambda\bX^{-1}$, where $\bX$ and $\bX^{-1}$ are nonsingular so that they define a system transformation inherently.
+The operation $\bA\bu = \bX\bLambda\bX^{-1}\bu$ firstly transfers $\bu$ into the coordinate system defined by $\bX^{-1}$, which we shall refer to as the \textit{eigen coordinate system}.
+Subsequently, the operation $\bLambda(\cdot)$ stretches each component of the vector in the eigen system by the length of the corresponding eigenvalue.
+Finally, $\bX$ facilitates the transformation of the resultant vector back to the Cartesian coordinate system.
+The overall result is an \textit{anisotropic} scaling in $n$ eigenvector directions.
+A visual representation of the coordinate system transformation via eigenvalue decomposition is presented in Figure~\ref{fig:eigen-rotate}, where $\bv_1$ and $\bv_2$ are two linearly independent eigenvectors of $\bA$ such that they form a basis for $\real^2$.